How To Make Basil Pesto Without Cheese (Dairy-Free Recipe)

 Then add the toasted pine nuts and bash them into a paste.
 It will be a thick paste with a creamy texture.
 Don’t worry if there are still a few pieces of nuts visible.

+Don’t have a mortar and pestle?
 You can skip this step and add the garlic and nuts to the food processor before the basil leaves.
+Pulse the garlic and pine nuts into a smooth and creamy paste with half the olive oil.

 Step 2: Process the fresh basil leaves

 Pulse the basil leaves in the food processor.
 Stop to push down the leaves with a spatula a couple of times.
-And keep going until you have a coarse, emerald-green basil paste.
+And keep going until you have a coarse, bright green basil paste.
 It should take a minute or so.

 Step 3: Mix the basil pesto

-Transfer the basil paste to a bowl, stir through the remaining olive oil and add the salty garlic and pine nut paste.
+Transfer the basil paste to a bowl, stir through the remaining olive oil and add the salty garlic and pine nut paste (if you didn’t process it in the food processor).

-Mix in the lemon juice and nutritional yeast (if using).
+Mix in the lemon juice and nutritional yeast.

 Transfer the pesto to an airtight container or glass jar and cover it with a thin layer of olive oil.
 You can store pesto in the fridge for three to four days.